Dimsohub/Ad-Campaign-Analysis-with-SQL-and-Looker-Studio/README.md

 **In essence, this query provides a detailed analysis of campaign performance over time, allowing you to identify trends and make data-driven decisions.**

-## Analysis Results: Key Findings and Optimization Recommendations
+## Ad Campaign Analysis: Key Findings and Optimization Recommendations